 Beyond Energy Access: Understanding the Household Dynamics of Modernizing Cooking in Rural Karnataka, India (MA ’18) Bodie uses interdisciplinary approaches to investigate land-based solutions to climate change.
 He currently studies how policy and innovative technology can enable carbon-beneficial forest management.
 This work bridges industrial ecology, forest economics, and forest ecology.
 His modeling work has focused […]

 Yoshika has a B.S. and M.S. in Environmental Engineering from Stanford University.
 She combines methods from environmental engineering and public health to study safe water and sanitation, with a focus on South Asia.
 In particular, she is interested in implications for gender equity and improvements in maternal, neonatal, and child health.
 Her previous work has […]

 Impacts of Student-Led Service Learning Water Project in Rural Cameroon (MS’16) A graduate of Georgia Tech with a B.S in mechanical engineering.
 A selection of her work includes drilling water wells in Central America, designing solar systems for Yellowstone National Park, and water distribution systems in Cameroon.
 She began her work in fecal sludge as […]

-Sharada’s research is focused on recovery of nutrients, primarily Phosphorous, from human waste, particularly septage, and their reuse in Indian agriculture.
+When the Pit Fills Up: Fecal Sludge “Management” in Urban India (PhD ’18) Sharada’s research is focused on recovery of nutrients, primarily Phosphorous, from human waste, particularly septage, and their reuse in Indian agriculture.
 His work focuses on understanding policies and regulations that encourage businesses to facilitate reuse of septage as fertilizer.
-He is interested in knowing why some farmers do not use faecal sludge irrespective of its […]
+He is interested […]